 - Texture - The scones are buttery with a soft interior and flaky exterior.

-- Effort - You just need to mix the ingredients, chill the dough, then bake and enjoy!
+- Effort - This is an excellent beginner baker recipe that will impress!
+You just need to cook and mix the ingredients, chill the dough, bake, then enjoy.

 Key Ingredients